pazz/alot/docs/source/installation/index.rst

 urwid
 -----
-make sure you have urwid v >=1.0.
+Make sure you have urwid v >=1.0.
 It is available on debian (wheezy) and in *buntu 12.04.
 To install from git use::

     git clone http://github.com/wardi/urwid